 “Right from the start, the parents and staff wanted a high school which had high academic stands and where students wore school uniform.
 The first communication … stated ‘it is our intention to run Leeming as a well disciplined, sensibly organised school with the emphasis .. on attainment of high stands of academic performance.”
 (Garnett, G. 2006)

 The original school crest incorporated the theodolyte, tree, arches and freeway.

 THEODOLYTE – a surveyor’s tool.
-Its circle shape symbolises harmony and excellence.
+Its circle shape symbolised harmony and excellence.

-ARCHES – depict the architecture of the buildings.
-They symbolise support, security and protection.
+ARCHES – depicted the architecture of the buildings.
+They symbolised support, security and protection.

 TREE – symbolised the 7 branches of curriculum at that time.
 Trees in the location are the jarrah and banksia.
 The logo for the Leeming land development was modified and incorporated into the original crest.
 Trees are also symbols of knowledge and endeavour.

 FREEWAY – Leeming was based at the start of the Freeway.
 It symbolises travelling to new horizons, skills and understandings.
 The road forms the base of the tree.

 In 2000 the school’s new logo and the motto HARMONY AND EXCELLENCE was adopted.